kost/dvcs-ripper/README.md

 ## Requirements

 - Perl
+- Perl modules:
+  - required: LWP, IO::Socket::SSL
-- Perl modules: LWP, IO::Socket::SSL and for newer SVN: DBD::SQlite and DBI
+  - for newer SVN: DBD::SQlite and DBI
+  - for faster GIT: Parallel::ForkManager and Redis
 - (D)VCS client of what you want to rip (cvs, svn, git, hg, bzr, ...)

 ### Requirements on Debian/Ubuntu